zmcartor/homestead-guide/source/glossary.rst

       The signed data package that stores a message to be sent from an externally owned account.
 Simply put, a transaction describes a transfer of information from an EOA to another EOA or a contract account.

    message
       A data transfer mechanism contracts use to communicate with other contracts.
-Messages can also be described as virtual objects that are never serialized and exist only in the Ethereum execution environment.
+Messages can also be described as virtual objects that are never serialized and exist only in the Expanse execution environment.

    Web3
       The exact definition of the Web3 paradigm is still taking form, but it generally refers to the phenomenon of increased connectedness between all kinds of devices, decentralization of services and applications, semantic storage of information online and application of artificial intelligence to the web.